 Chaos ensues as the birdcage is shrinking.
 We then return to Luffy and Doflamingo’s battle, where Luffy has declared that he will use Gear Four.
 Luffy begins blowing himself up until he becomes a “Bounce Man.”
 With this, Luffy is able to make his arm retract into his body as he readies his punch for Doflamingo, and Luffy is able to cause his enemy to go flying.
 Doflamingo ends up landing in the center of town.
 It’s then revealed that Luffy can use his newfound springiness to fly, which he uses to get a great kick in on Doflamingo.
 We see Luffy get a couple more powerful hits on Doflamingo before the chapter ends.

 Go, Luffy!
 It looks like he’s finally turned the tables!
 Maybe now that Luffy has gotten the upper hand, we’ll finally start seeing the Dressrosa Arc wind down.
 From what I’ve seen of One Piece over the years, once Luffy turns the tables and can start beating up his foe, it usually means that it’s just about over for his enemy.
-It’s not that this is a bad arc, but it’s been going since I started reading Weekly Shonen Jump a little over a year ago; but even at that point the arc was already in progress.
+It’s not that this is a bad arc, but it’s been going since I started reading Weekly Shonen Jump a little over a year ago.
+But even at that point the arc was already in progress.

 Food Wars!
 CH:116

 It’s revealed that the Stagiaire skills test lasts for four weeks, with a student featuring four different locations during that time.
 At this point, they’ve made it halfway through.
 Then we see some of the other students as they start being weeded out due to not accomplishing achievements at their assigned locations, as well as students trying their hardest at their assigned locations.
 But then, instead of seeing Soma at the remaining two locations, the story jumps ahead in time two weeks.
 When Soma returns to the school, he finds that he’s received quite a few Shokugeki challenges.
 Then a second-year named Tetsuji Kabutoyama approaches him and asks for a challenge.
-Soma decides to take him up on it and asks to do it now; he also declares that he’ll accept every single one of the challenge letters.
+Soma decides to take him up on it and asks to do it now.
+He also declares that he’ll accept every single one of the challenge letters.

 I was actually surprised to discover that the final two weeks of the challenge were basically glossed over.
 I thought for sure that we would have seen Soma going through the other two locations.
 All I can figure is that the author was getting bored with the Stagiaire stuff and wanted to progress the story to battles at the school.
-And now that Soma’s made a name for himself, he’s got a lot of challengers to compete against; however, I don’t think we’ll be seeing every single one of these being depicted in the manga.
+And now that Soma’s made a name for himself, he’s got a lot of challengers to compete against.
+However, I don’t think we’ll be seeing every single one of these being depicted in the manga.
 But the stage is definitely set for Soma to go up against Tetsuji, and I suspect that will begin in the next chapter.

 The chapter finally lets us see what happened to Ichigo, Yoruichi, Chad, Orihime, and Ganju.
-Since Ichigo passed out, we get to see through flashbacks what happened to them after Uryu attacked.
+Since Ichigo is passed out, we get to see through flashbacks what happened to them after Uryu attacked.
 It’s also revealed that Kon was hiding in Ichigo’s robes.
 As Ichigo is trying to figure out how to get back to Reiokyu, Yoruichi surprises everyone by what she does and who appears right at the end of the chapter.

 This chapter ended up being an exposition chapter rather than a chapter to truly advance the plot.
 But considering that I’d been wondering what had happened to Ichigo and the others, I’m not too upset that this chapter focused more on explaining what happened to them.
 But I have to say that I was just as surprised as Ichigo was when a certain character made an appearance at the end of the chapter.
 It’ll be interesting to find out how this character returned, why they returned, and what they’re going to do to help.